Christmas Celebrations In The Philippines: 12 Best Holiday Destinations

-Celebrating Christmas is really more fun in the Philippines!
+Christmas celebration in the Philippines is really more fun!
 Besides, where else would you find a three-month-long celebration, two weeks of parties and reunions, and exchange gifts that extend until January?

 We’ve rounded up places in the Philippines where it’s best to spend the holidays and experience Christmas cheer!